 “The FTC alleges that less than 2% of participating consumers received more money from the defendants than they paid to them, and that those lucky few averaged less than $250 per month—a far cry from the defendants’ promises of ‘financial freedom,’” the FTC’s release noted.

 The difference between a pyramid scheme like Success by Health and a legal MLM is that legal MLMs have a legitimate product and distributors can make money by selling that product.
 And while legitimate MLM companies also encourage distributors to recruit new participants into their “downline,” they don’t necessarily have to do so to make money.

-- Someone only promotes products from one company.
-There’s no shortage of influencers promoting products online.
+- Someone only promotes products from one company: There’s no shortage of influencers promoting products online.
 As a result, you might have a hard time figuring out which are MLM products.
-If an influencer you follow or someone you’re friends with on Facebook only promotes products from one company, it might be that they’re an MLM distributor.
+If an influencer you follow or someone you’re friends with on Facebook only promotes products from one company, they might be an MLM distributor.

 Women dominate the MLM industry, outnumbering male distributors at nearly a 3-to-1 rate.

 MLM companies aren’t new.
 Amway, one of the most well-known MLM companies, has been around since 1959 and was at the center of an FTC decision that helped to distinguish legitimate MLM companies from illegal pyramid schemes.
 MLMs have only grown in prevalence since then, with brands like doTerra, LuLaRoe, and Scentsy creeping into the mainstream.
 Roughly 7.7 million Americans generated $40.1 billion in direct sales in 2020, up from $28.6 billion in 2010, according to data from the Direct Selling Association (DSA).

 Despite frequent promises of high earnings, few MLM participants ever end up making money.
 According to an AARP study, about seven out of 10 distributors break even or lose money, 25% make a profit, 27% make no money at all, and a startling 47% lose money.